-Sure, you’re going to have to invest a few days of your time as well as that $75, but the fiscal cost is very reasonable considering what you get.
-TemplateMonster also offers full installation, extra plugins, GDPR setup, SEO and other extras for additional cost.
+Sure, you’re going to have to invest a few days of your time as well as that $75, but the financial cost is very reasonable considering what you get.
+TemplateMonster also offers full installation, extra plugins, GDPR setup, SEO and other extras for an additional cost.

 Monstroid 2 Discount / Coupon Code

-TemplateMonster will occasionally offer discounts for their themes as part of a sale or special offer.
-If they include Monstroid 2 in those offers, I’ll list any discounts here.
+TemplateMonster will occasionally offer discounts for its themes as part of a sale or special offer.
+If they include Monstroid 2 in those offers, we’ll list any discounts here.